TraceFL: Interpretability-Driven Debugging in Federated Learning via Neuron Provenance: Background and Motivation

 \subsection{Federated Learning}

-It enables multiple clients (\eg mobile devices, organizations) to train a shared model without sharing their data.
+Federated Learning enables multiple clients (\eg mobile devices, organizations) to train a shared model without sharing their data.
 This allows the model to be trained using distributed data, which can be useful in cases where data is distributed across multiple devices or organizations and cannot be easily collected and centralized.
 One algorithm of FL is Federated Averaging (FedAvg)~\cite{mcmahan2017communication}, which uses the following equation to update the global model at each round of the training process:

 where $W_k^{(t)}$ and $n_k$ represent received weights and size of training data of client $k$ in each round $t$, respectively.
 The variable $n$ represents the total number of data points from all clients, and it is calculated as $n = \sum_{k=1}^{K} n_k$.
 The equation states that the global model $W^{t+1}$ at the next round is the average of the local models from all participating clients at the current round.
 In each round, the clients first train their local models using their own data, then send the parameters (\eg $W_k^{(t)}$, $n_k$) to the central server.
 The central server averages the model parameters to produce a global model, which is then sent back to the participating devices.
 This process is repeated for multiple rounds (\eg $t$ from 1 to 100), with each client updating its local model using the global model from the previous round.
 The final global model is the result of the federated averaging process.

-Federated Learning (FL) has additional forms, including Vertical FL~\cite{liu2019communication}, FL with Differential Privacy~\cite{wei2020federated}, and Personalized FL ~\cite{t2020personalized}.
-Like prior work on FL fault localization \cite{feddebug}, \tool primarily focuses on standard Federated Learning (FL) \cite{mcmahan2017communication} in trustworthy settings.
+FL has variations such as Vertical FL~\cite{liu2019communication} and Personalized FL~\cite{t2020personalized}. \tool primarily focuses on horizontal FL~\cite{mcmahan2017communication}, similar to previous work on fault localization in FL~\cite{feddebug, gill2023feddefender}.
+A typical FL setup involves a few to thousands of clients, such as mobile devices, healthcare institutions, or enterprises.
+FL clients exhibit diversity in data distribution and computational resources.
+Data is often non-independently and identically distributed (Non-IID), with varying sizes across clients, such as hospitals specializing in different medical conditions (Figure~\ref{fig:motivating-example}).
+All participating clients use the same neural network architecture, ensuring compatibility during model aggregation.
+Additionally, clients have heterogeneous hardware and network capabilities (e.g., smartphones to powerful servers), impacting their participation and training consistency~\cite{khan2024float}.